gimbalinc/airship-adapter-cordova/README.md

 ```

 ### Android
+First, create and add your `google-services.json` to `/sample`, where it can be copied into the Android app during the build process (as defined in `config.xml`).

 Before the adapter is able to request location updates on Android API 23 or newer, the app must request the location permission `ACCESS_FINE_LOCATION` (and `ACCESS_COARSE_LOCATION` on Android API 31+).
 The Gimbal SDK will still operate when granted only `ACCESS_COARSE_LOCATION` but only very large, region-sized geofences will trigger geofence place entries.